Hercute/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that sets permission to the file hello as follows, owener-no permission , group- no perm, other users-all perm
+a script that sets this mod, -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello